Jump to content

 Postcard by Käthe Paulus from the book "Seven Women, Seven Lives, Seven Stories"

-June 1889 in Wiesbaden: Käthe Paulus crosses the road to the Kurpark and becomes aware of a balloon floating in the sky through the shouts of other people.
-Her breath catches when a man detaches himself from the basket and glides to the ground with a parachute.
+June 1889 in Wiesbaden: Käthe Paulus crosses the street toward the spa gardens and, drawn by the shouts of others, notices a balloon floating in the sky.
+Her breath catches as a man detaches himself from the basket and glides to the ground with a parachute.
 This man is Herrmann Lattemann.
-Spa guests, onlookers and walkers have gathered in the spa gardens especially to see him.
+Spa guests, onlookers, and strollers have gathered in the spa park specifically to witness him.

-Käthe, who has come with her mother from Frankfurt to Wiesbaden for a cure, approaches Herrmann Lattemann, who is busy mending his balloon envelope.
-He spontaneously asks her if she would like to go up with him when the opportunity arises.
-She says yes without hesitation.
-Her enthusiasm for aviation is kindled from the very first moment - and not only for aviation.
+Käthe, who has come to Wiesbaden from Frankfurt with her mother for a spa treatment, approaches Herrmann Lattemann, who is busy repairing his balloon envelope.
+On the spur of the moment, he asks her if she’d like to take a ride with him sometime.
+Without hesitation, she says yes.
+Her enthusiasm for aviation is ignited from the very first moment—and not just for that.
 Herrmann and Käthe fall in love.

 Käthe is a trained seamstress and initially mends his balloons.
 In 1893, she takes to the skies with him for the first time in Nuremberg.
-After his parachute jump, she brings the balloon safely to the ground.
+After he jumps out with a parachute, she brings the balloon safely back to the ground.

-On June 6, 1894, the two opened the "aeronaut season" in Wiesbaden: Käthe is already a real attraction thanks to her daring double descent with two parachutes - first she jumps out of the balloon basket with the parachute, detaches herself from it shortly afterwards and opens a second parachute at the moment of free fall.
-The couple earn their living with their performances.
+On June 6, 1894, the two open the “Aeronaut Season” in Wiesbaden: Käthe is already a real attraction thanks to her daring double parachute jump—first she jumps out of the balloon basket with a parachute, detaches herself from it shortly afterward, and opens a second parachute in the moment of free fall.
+The couple earns their living through these performances.

-Käthe Paulus, who performs throughout Europe as "Miss Polly" in a fantasy uniform, peaked cap and pluderhosen, is regarded as the first German female skydiver, achieves world fame and invents the parachute package.
+Käthe Paulus, who performs throughout Europe as “Miss Polly” in a fanciful uniform, a peaked cap, and harem pants, is considered the first German female skydiver, achieves world fame, and invents the parachute pack.

-By the way: Every Tuesday at 2 pm, the Wiesbaden tour guides will show you their favorite places in Wiesbaden on a 90-minute tour (opens in a new tab).
+Quellgeflüster tip: Every Tuesday at 2 pm, Wiesbaden's tour guides show you their favorite places in Wiesbaden on a 90-minute tour (opens in a new tab).
 For Christine, this is the fountain temple on Kochbrunnenplatz.
 This is where the healing thermal water that has made Wiesbaden famous bubbles up, visible and alive for all to see.
 You can immediately sense Wiesbaden's deep, more than two-thousand-year-old history, whose roots go back to the Romans.
 The water tells of times long past, of baths and of today's use.

 Also interesting